Chinnar Wildlife Sanctuary

-Chinnar Wildlife Sanctuary is located 18 km north of Marayoor on State Highway 17 in the Marayoor and Kanthalloor panchayats of Devikulam taluk in the Idukki district of Kerala state in South India.
+Chinnar Wildlife Sanctuary is located 18 km north of Marayoor on State Highway 17 in the Marayoor and Kanthalloor panchayats of Devikulam taluk in the Idukki district of India's Kerala state.
 It is one of 18 wildlife sanctuaries among the protected areas of Kerala.

 It has earned the name for being the only rehabilitation centre for the Indian star tortoise in India.

 It is under the jurisdiction of and contiguous with Eravikulam National Park to the south.
 Indira Gandhi Wildlife Sanctuary is to the north and Kodaikanal Wildlife Sanctuary is to the east.
 It forms an integral part of the 1187 km2 block of protected forests straddling the Kerala-Tamil Nadu border in the Anaimalai Hills.
 The Western Ghats, Anamalai Sub-Cluster, including all of Chinnar Wildlife Sanctuary, is under consideration by the UNESCO World Heritage Committee for selection as a World Heritage Site.

 Geography

 CWS is located between latitude 10º15' - 10º21' N and longitude 77º5' - 77º16' E.

 The Munnar – Udumalpet road SH 17 passes through the sanctuary for 16 km and divides it into nearly equal portions.
 Average annual rainfall is only 500 mm, spread over about 48 days, because it is in the rain shadow region of the southern Western Ghats.

 The altitude ranges from 400 m at east end of the Chinnar River to 2522 m at Kumarikkal Mala peak.
 Other major peaks in the sanctuary are Nandala Malai 2372 m, Kottakombu malai (2144 m), Vellaikal malai (1863 m) and Viriyoottu malai 1845 m.
 In contrast, Anamudi peak 2695 m, located 23 km away in the adjacent Eravikulam National Park, is the highest peak in South India.

 The Chinnar and Pambar rivers are the major perennial water resources in the sanctuary.
 The Chinnar originates near Kumarikal Malai, follows the interstate boundary along the northwest edge of the sanctuary for 18 km and becomes the Amaravati River in Tamil Nadu.

 The Pambar River originates in the Anaimudi Hills and is joined by seasonal rivulets and a few perennial streams originating from sholas in the upper reaches.
 It traverses the Turner’s Valley in Eravikulam National Park and flows down into the sanctuary through the Taliar Valley between Kanthalloor and Marayoor villages and eastwards through the sanctuary.
 It joins the Chinnar River at Koottar.
 The Thoovanam water falls lie deep within the sanctuary on the Pambar River.
 This cascade is a major tourist attraction.
 The Chinnar, Pambar, Kabani and Bhavani are the only rivers of the 44 in Kerala that flow eastwards.